 Ways To Use Beef Bone Broth

-It is super versatile and can add a boost of flavour and nutrition to so many dishes.
+It is super versatile and can add a boost of flavor and nutrition to so many dishes.
 Here are a few ideas on how to use it:

 - Any recipe calling for stock or broth: Simply use it any time a recipe calls for beef broth or stock.
 No need to buy the boxed stuff!

-- Soups + Stews + Chili: Use it to add amazing flavour to any beefy soup, stew and chili recipes.
+- Soups + Stews + Chili: Use it to add amazing flavor to any beefy soup, stew and chili recipes.